-When a Provider starts the online Parent Pathways Direct Registration Form for a Parent or Carer that may have previously started a form, they should initially search for an existing registration record for the Participant.
+When a Provider starts the online Parent Pathways Direct Registration Form for a Parent or Carer that may have previously started online, they should initially search for an existing registration record for the Parent or Carer.
 If the Parent or Carer has been registered previously, the Provider can continue with the re-registration process in order to commence them in Parent Pathways.

-If an existing registration record does not display in the results, then the Provider must complete a new Parent Pathways Direct Registration Form for the Participant.
+If an existing registration record does not display in the results, then the Provider must complete a new Parent Pathways Direct Registration.